Skip to main content

 What It Does

 Executes 3–5 rounds of A and AAAA queries with configurable delays.
 For each round, records the unique IP set and minimum TTL.
-Flags fast-flux when minimum TTL is below 300 seconds AND at least one round observes a different IP set than the preceding round.
+Enriches every observed IP with ASN, network owner, and country via Team Cymru, then computes the AS-fraction diversity metric (Holz et al.).
+Flags fast-flux when minimum TTL is below 300 seconds AND IP-set rotation is observed AND multiple IPs are seen AND the IPs do not predominantly belong to a known CDN edge ASN (Cloudflare, Fastly, Akamai, CloudFront, etc.).
 Rotates across multiple public DoH resolvers (Cloudflare, Google, Quad9) to reduce resolver-side caching from masking rotation.
-Returns per-round metrics, aggregated IP set, and a verdict with supporting evidence.
+Returns per-round metrics, per-IP ASN/country detail, an explicit CDN-rotation classification, and a verdict with supporting evidence.

 Why It's Useful

 Fast-flux detection is a key input for blocking phishing and malware C2 traffic.
 Unlike static threat feeds that list known-bad domains, fast-flux detection catches active infrastructure before it lands in a feed.
+ASN diversity is the primary signal that distinguishes a botnet (many ASNs, many countries) from a CDN (few ASNs, anycast edge) — combining it with TTL and rotation analysis dramatically reduces the false positives that plague naive fast-flux detection.
 Complements the domain-threat check by adding behavioral analysis to reputation-based lookup.

 Use Cases